11 Tips For Driving a Moving Truck

 6. Don’t Pass Other Vehicles Unless Necessary

 Refrain from passing other vehicles when driving uphill, through bends, or on narrow roads.
-A large truck requires more time and distance to overtake another vehicle, so it should be done only when absolutely necessary.
+A large truck requires more time and distance to overtake another vehicle, so it should be done only when necessary.

 7. Be Mindful of Your Clearance Level